pairshaped/curlingio-docs/docs/club-management/leagues.md

 ### Publish Team Contact Information

-If you are using Curling I/O's team assembly, and are entering contact information for your teams, then you can choose whether or not to show this information to members.
+If you are using Curling IO's team assembly, and are entering contact information for your teams, then you can choose whether or not to show this information to members.
 This only works if you are also publishing the schedules and results.

-Note: A member is a logged in user who has purchased something from your club (through Curling I/O) in the current season.
+Note: A member is a logged in user who has purchased something from your club (through Curling IO) in the current season.
 Users who aren't logged in or have not made a purchase in the current season will never see team contact information.

 ### Allow Spares

-Curling I/O has a sparing feature where members can check off which leagues and competitions they are available to spare for.
+Curling IO has a sparing feature where members can check off which leagues and competitions they are available to spare for.
 The use of this feature does not require members to have purchased anything, but simply to have added a curler profile and accepted your waivers.
 Curler can also indicate which positions they can spare for, whether or not to show their contact information, and any notes they may have about sparing and availability.
 Similar to a bulletin board at the club.